 19 JULY – 2 SEPTEMBER 2017

-A large-scale exhibition of photographs by pioneering early photographer, Eadweard Muybridge in Summer 2017.
-The exhibition showcases 65 collotype prints made by the artist in 1887, from his influential series “Animal Locomotion”, which features images of animals and people captured mid-movement.
+A large-scale exhibition of photographs by pioneering early photographer, Eadweard Muybridge held in Summer 2017.
+The exhibition showcased 65 collotype prints made by the artist in 1887, from his influential series “Animal Locomotion”, which features images of animals and people captured mid-movement.

 Muybridge made his most enduring work in the project “Animal Locomotion” between 1884 and 1887 for the University of Pennsylvania, Philadelphia.
 Each plate in the series shows the same subject in sequential phases of one action.
 Muybridge recorded varied forms of movement in a wide range of animals, mostly taken at Philadelphia zoo, from pigeons in flight to the subtleties of gait found in sloths, camels and capybaras.
 Muybridge also documented human subjects walking, running and descending staircases and engaging in boxing, fencing, weight lifting and wrestling.